julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 In certain nations Indigenous North American traditions:
 - women controlled seed medicine
 - men were forbidden from touching fertility roots
-- violation was believed to cause crop failure or miscarriage
+- folklore records describe violations as associated with crop failure or miscarriage

 These rules were **enforced by elders**, not optional customs.